 The default implementation does nothing, override in derived classes to implement additional behavior.

-'''

-gc3libs.testing.helpers.temporary_config(cfgtext=None)

-Return a GC3Pie Configuration object.

-'''
+gc3libs.testing.helpers.example_cfg_dict() Write a GC3Pie configuration into a Python dictionary.

 Optional argument cfgtext holds the contents of the configuration file to use.
 If not given, a default one will be used.